geerlingguy/raspberry-pi-dramble/README.md

   1. Log into the Pi directly or via SSH, and run `sudo raspi-config`.
   2. Select 'Expand Filesystem' and then Ok when it's complete.
-  3. Select 'Change User Password' if you would like to set a password for the 'pi' account.
+  3. Select 'Change User Password' if you would like to set a different password for the 'pi' account.
   4. Set Overclocking options if you so desire.
   5. Select 'Finish' and restart the Pi so the filesystem is expanded.